 But in a land with more than 95% Raglai and Cham ethnic people, after searching for a month without being able to rent a suitable workshop, Ms. Minh became discouraged and advised her husband to give up and return to the city.

 A few weeks later, they found a newly built house, more than a kilometer from the garden, to use as a workshop.
-Huy bought more processing machines, presses, material cutters, and sterilizers to process pickled cactus and then sell them experimentally on his personal page.
+Huy bought additional processing machines, presses, material cutters, and sterilizers to process pickled cactus and then sell them experimentally on his personal page.

-The young couple gritted their teeth and dug up thousands of cactus roots to transport back to their hometown in Phu Yen.
-"The cactus thorns pricked their hands, faces, and bodies, but no one dared to complain, afraid of an emotional explosion," Huy recalled.
+The young couple gritted their teeth and painstakingly dug up thousands of cactus plants to transport back to their hometown in Phu Yen.
+"Cactus thorns pricked our hands, faces, and all over our bodies, but no one dared complain, for fear of an emotional outburst," Huy recalled.

 "I was so happy I cried," Huy recalled.
 "It took more than two years of sweat, tears and blood to get the finished product."

-In mid-2024, Huy's products made from bunny ear cactus entered the final round of the 10th Green Startup - Sustainable Development Competition nationwide.
+In mid-2024, Huy's products made from bunny ear cactus entered the final round of the 10th Green Startup - Sustainable Development competition nationwide.

 Every time Huy called to ask, his mother laughed: "He looks crazy but he still makes things happen."